 Mortgage: A loan secured by the collateral of some specified real estate property which obliges the borrower to make a predetermined series of payments.

 Mortgage Backed Securities (MBS): Similar to bonds, these securities are backed by a share in a pool of home mortgages insured under the National Housing Act.
-The securities pay interest and a part of the principal each month and, if home owners prepay their mortgages, may pay out additional amounts of principal before normal maturity.
+The securities pay interest and a part of the principal each month and, if home owners prepay their mortgages, may pay out additional amounts of the principal before normal maturity.
 They trade in the bond market at prices reflecting current interest rates.

 Mortgage bond: A bond in which the issuer has granted the bondholders a lien against the pledged assets.
 Collateral trust bonds.